Your certificate

 If you sent your documentation to us by using the online EPOAR facility

 The person submitting the power of attorney (PoA) will receive an e-mail advising that the certificate of registration and a copy of the PoA document can now be downloaded from EPOAR and printed.
-It is important that the downloaded documents are certified immediately as being a true copy of the original by either;
+It is important that the downloaded documents are certified immediately as being a true copy of the original by any of the following;

 • the granter of the PoA,